Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Optical Klystron Principle

 \subsection{Energy Modulation in the First Undulator (SASE Start-Up)}

 In the optical klystron configuration without an external seed, the radiation field in the first undulator (U1) starts from shot noise and grows according to the self-amplified spontaneous emission (SASE) mechanism.
 The energy modulation imprinted on the electron beam is therefore governed by the exponential growth of the FEL eigenmode.
+The initial rms bunching factor per radiation wavelength is given by